inhies/cjdcmd/README.md

 #### Configure your folders (optional)

 Next you should set up a special directory for all your go sourcecode and compiled programs.
-This prevents you from having to use `sudo` every time you need to install an updated package or program.
-This is completely optional, however.
+This is optional, however I recommend it because this will prevent you from having to use `sudo` every time you need to install an updated package or program.
 I will be giving a shortened version of the information found on [the official site](http://golang.org/doc/code.html#tmp_2)

 First, make the folder where you want everything to be stored.
 I use the /home/inhies/projects/go but you may use whatever you like: